Walodja1987/xban/README.md

 - **Simple** — mappings are 1:1, making lookups straightforward.
 - **Decentralized** — no governance.

-# 2. How It Works
+## How It Works

 XBAN assigns permanent sequential account numbers to Ethereum addresses.

-Anyone can register an XBAN for any nonzero Ethereum address by paying a one-time registration fee.
+Anyone can register an XBAN for any nonzero Ethereum address by paying a one-time registration fee of 0.0005 ETH.

 Each successful registration permanently assigns the next available account number to the specified address.